2023 Tongatapu 8 by-election

 A by-election was held in the Tongan electorate of Tongatapu 8 on 19 January 2023.
 The by-election was triggered by the death of Semisi Fakahau on 27 October 2022.
 The election was won by Johnny Taione.

-In January 2023 the Democratic Party of the Friendly Islands announced Sosefo Ngavis Hehea as its candidate.
+In January 2023, the Democratic Party of the Friendly Islands announced Sosefo Ngavisi Hēhea as its candidate.
 Three other candidates contested the by-election: Johnny Taione, Viliami Sisifā, and Sipaisi Kutu.